kmcnaught/kmcnaught.github.io/block-coding/aac-support.md

 **What we want to know:**
 - What vocabulary is missing?
 - What terms do students use most often?
-- How can we better organize the vocabulary?
+- How can we better organise the vocabulary?
 - What integration features would help?

 [Share your feedback →](mailto:kirsty.mcnaught@gmail.com)